Degman1/ST-GAT-Breadcrumbs/README.md

 # GATMobilityAnalysis
-Applying GAT to understand human mobility patterns and anomalies
+Applying GAT and LSTM to understand human mobility patterns and anomalies

 ## Environment Setup